MOHRE UAE Labour Law 2026: What Every Employee Should Know

 The companies that do not follow the rule from July 1, 2026, will face automatic penalties.
 Here are those penalties for your understanding:

-• Emiratisation Impact: Employees of the UAE who are underpaid will not be counted toward Emiratisation targets.
+- Emiratisation Impact: Employees of the UAE who are underpaid will not be counted toward Emiratisation targets.
+Failing to comply affects official quota rankings and impacts corporate standing.

 Mandatory ILOE Insurance: What You Need to Know